-- (b) Streets used to divide properties into blocks shall meet all of the street and sidewalk designations of this zoning ordinance. - (c) Opportunities for inter-parcel vehicle access points between all contiguous commercial, office, industrial or multifamily residential tracts shall be provided. - (d) Streets with greater than two hundred and fifty (250) total linear feet of unintersected street frontage shall be prohibited from terminating with a cul-desac. - (e) Gates and security arms shall be prohibited from crossing any public street or sidewalk.
+- approved by the city manager. - (b) Streets used to divide properties into blocks shall meet all of the street and sidewalk designations of this zoning ordinance. - (c) Opportunities for inter-parcel vehicle access points between all contiguous commercial, office, industrial or multifamily residential tracts shall be provided. - (d) Streets with greater than two hundred and fifty (250) total linear feet of unintersected street frontage shall be prohibited from terminating with a cul-desac. - (e) Gates and security arms shall be prohibited from crossing any public street or sidewalk.

 EXISTING CODE PROPOSED CODE g Sec.
-1009(b) was moved to proposed 23.
+1009(b) was moved to proposed 3.
 Revised language is red.
 Sec.
 1009.
 Site design.
 Sec.
-523. Pedestrian and bicycle pathways. (b) Pedestrian and bicycle pathways. (a) Pathways shall form a logical, safe and convenient system for pedestrian access t convenient system for pedestrian access to all dwelling units and other buildings and facilities. to all dwelling units and other buildings and facilities. (b) Pathways shall be so located and (2) safeguarded as to minimize contact with automotive traffic. (c) Pathways that are appropriately located, designed and constructed may be (3) Pathways that are appropriately located, combined with other easements and used by emergency and service vehicles, but shall not be used by other automotive type described in Sec.
+52 3.
+Pedestrian and bicycle pathways. (b) Pedestrian and bicycle pathways. (a) Pathways shall form a logical, safe a Pathways shall form a logical, safe and convenient system for pedestrian access (1) Pathways shall form a logical, safe and convenient system for pedestrian access to all dwelling units and other buildings and facilities. to all dwelling units and other buildings and facilities. (b) Pathways shall be so located and safeguarded as to minimize contact with (2) Pathways shall be so located and automotive traffic. safeguarded as to minimize contacts with automotive traffic. (c) Pathways that are appropriately located, designed and constructed may be (3) Pathways that are appropriately located, combined with other easements and used by emergency and service vehicles, but shall not be used by other automotive type described in Sec.
 511.